nolsen42/RouteSelectively/README.md

 ## Why Zerotier?

-From my experiences, I always found Zerotier more flexible and versatile, nothing more I can say here.
+From my experiences, I always found Zerotier more flexible and versatile.
+Plus with ZeroTier, you don't have to worry about port forwarding, or dynamic IP headaches.
+Zerotier has that plug-in-play which is neat.

 ## Example use-cases